 Find a career that will have you going places!

 Searching for a new challenge?
 If you love driving, there could be a fun and engaging career that you haven't considered.
-Here in the United Kingdom, we're currently facing a shortage of lorry drivers.
+Here in the UK, we're currently facing a shortage of lorry drivers.
 You might have already read all about it in the news.
-The latest estimates state that the country is down by around 100,000 drivers since pre-pandemic numbers.
+The latest estimates state that the country is down by around 100,000 drivers from pre-pandemic numbers.
 That's a huge gap in the market.

 However, the good news is that there are plenty of vacancies to fill.
 If you're looking for a new role, finding work as a lorry driver is sure to be relatively straightforward.
 Ahead of qualifying for this position, there are some things you should know.
 Here are five facts to get you started.